Boca Ciega Point

 The condos have 900 square feet, carport parking and a balcony.
 Many have unobstructed views of the Intracoastal Waterway and/or Ciega Bay.
 Some units for sale are completely furnished.

-Prices start in the low-$100,000s.
+Prices start in the high-$100,000s.
 Please verify this with a Realtor as prices may change.

 The community is framed by a brick wall, and the entry plaza is adorned with fountains.
 The guard house is manned 24/7, giving residents a sense of security.